The Complete ADU Guide | Cornerstone Capital Development Services

 • Contribution to Community: California faces a profound housing shortage.
 Every ADU is one more family housed.
 This is tangible, practical love of neighbor.

-• Long-Term Wealth: Real estate combined with rental income is one of the most reliable long-term wealth-building strategies — and one with biblical precedent (the Parable of the Talents, Matthew 25).
+• Long-Term Wealth: Real estate combined with rental income is one of the most reliable long-term wealth-building strategies available to California homeowners.

 Ready to Build?
 Start with the Guide.

-4. Costs & Financing — The Honest Numbers
+4. Costs & Financing — Estimating the Honest Numbers

 One of the biggest sources of ADU grief is sticker shock — homeowners who get partway into a project and discover the real costs are far higher than expected.
-We believe in giving you the full picture up front, because that's what honesty demands.
+We believe in estimating the full picture up front, because that's what honesty demands.

 ADU Type Total Cost Range Includes